dotnet/docs/docs/fsharp/fsharp-language-reference/members/properties.md

 Properties can be members of classes, structures, discriminated unions, records, interfaces, and type extensions and can also be defined in object expressions.

 Attributes can be applied to properties.
 To apply an attribute to a property, write the attribute on a separate line before the property.
-For more information, see [Attributes &#40;F&#35;&#41;](Attributes-%5BFSharp%5D.md).
+For more information, see [Attributes](../attributes.md).

 By default, properties are public.
 Accessibility modifiers can also be applied to properties.
 To apply an accessibility modifier, add it immediately before the name of the property if it is meant to apply to both the `get` and `set` methods; add it before the `get` and `set` keywords if different accessibility is required for each accessor.
 The *accessibility-modifier* can be one of the following: `public`, `private`, `internal`.
-For more information, see [Access Control &#40;F&#35;&#41;](Access-Control-%5BFSharp%5D.md).
+For more information, see [Access Control](../access-control.md).

 Property implementations are executed each time a property is accessed.